codr7/gofu/README.md

 ```

 ### types
-The following list of types are built in, but anything implementing `gofu.Type` may be used as a type.
+The following list of types are built in but optional, anything implementing `gofu.Type` may be used as a type.

 * Bool
 * Func